 Kids between 3 and 7 years old are in their prime for learning how to swim.
 By this age, most children have gotten over their fear of the water.
 And they can understand why they’re being asked to learn this new skill.

 Encourage your child further by telling her all the fun things she can participate in once she can swim: pool parties with friends, water parks, and snorkeling adventurers are all things a non-swimmer might miss out on.

-Inhaling water incites panic which will inhibit your child from finding her way to the side or stairs.
+Inhaling water incites panic which will inhibit your child from finding her way to the side of the stairs.
 In addition to blowing bubbles, you should work on basics like kicking and pulling with the arms.

 Start With Kicking

 Kicking is fairly basic.
 If you have a kickboard, have your child grip the sides of the board firmly, while leaving enough space for her head to be in the water.
 While she blows bubbles, encourage her to stretch her legs out behind her body and “flop” her feet to make small splashes.
 This is one instance where “bigger” doesn’t necessarily mean “better”.
 Some beginning swimmers confuse big splashing with effective movement.